Saturday, October 12, 2024

 Attendance exceeded everyone's expectations.
 The chapel seats 120 people.
 We'd anticipated that maybe 100 people would attend.
 In the end, almost 200 showed up (or at least that's our best guess as more than 173 people signed the condolence book - excluding immediate family members such as Garry and I, his brother and sister and their families, plus boyfriends and girlfriends and a few school friends).

 Murray asked me to lead the service.
-To help me prepare my opening and closing remarks I leveraged my notes from both my parent's funerals.
-I'm relieved to say that everything flowed smoothly.
-The service was a superb blend of formality and informality with plenty of laughter and tears.
+To help me prepare my opening and closing remarks I leveraged notes from both my parent's funerals.
+I also took advantage of a rainy day in Samoa and spent the time drafting everything.
+I'm relieved the service was received well.
+It proved a superb blend of formality and informality with plenty of laughter and tears.
 Garry's brother, David, delivered a eulogy filled with anecdotes, capturing Rhonda's character perfectly.

 Murray was delighted by everything.
 I also received plenty of accolades for my role.
 The service was streamed online.
-As a result, I could replay a recording and experience what everyone else had.
-I must admit that the service looked seamless and really was a fitting tribute to an exceptional woman.
+As a result, I could replay a recording and experience it from the audience’s perspective.
+I must admit that the service flowed seamlessly and was a truly fitting tribute to an exceptional woman.

 Afterwards, everyone retired to The Fiddler Hotel for an informal reception.
 Once again the numbers exceeded expectations.
 However, the hotel did a superb job of accommodating extra tables and additional catering at short notice.
 The family then spent the rest of the afternoon reminiscing in the sunshine at a large table in the hotel's garden bar.